concourse/rfcs/040-valid-identifiers/proposal.md

   preserve their build history.
 * Step names can be renamed without any migration necessary.

-Resources cannot currently be renamed, so this may need to be supported first.
+Resources cannot currently be renamed; support for doing so will need to be implemented before enforcing resource identifier validation.

 ## Easing the transition